snpsuen/XDP_LBDSR_L3Backend/BackendTC/Readme.md

 4 packets transmitted, 4 received, 0% packet loss, time 3054ms
 ```

-#### Latest update
+#### _Latest update_

-Fixed a bug in xdp_lbdsr.bof.o on the load balancer.
-Now you can ignore the above remark that suggests pinging from the load balancer to a backend server in the first place.
+_Fixed a bug in xdp_lbdsr.bof.o on the load balancer.
+Now you can ignore the above remark that suggests pinging from the load balancer to a backend server in the first place_

 Make sure the XDP & TC bpf programs have been loaded properly onto the load balancer and backend servers.
 ```